Lego Titanic Replica Built By 10-Year-Old Boy With Autism On Display In Pigeon Forge

 — CNN (@CNN) April 16, 2018

 Due to its massive size, Birgisson had no place to keep it, so he felt he would need to destroy his amazing Lego creation.
 However, the museum came to the rescue after learning of the model’s potential fate because of a letter Birgisson’s mom, Bjarney Ludviksdottir, wrote.
-Today, Birgisson, his mother, and his grandfather, Ludvik Ogmundsson visited the museum to see their creation’s new home.
+Today, Birgisson, his mother, and his grandfather, Ludvik Ogmundsson, visited the museum to see their creation’s new home.
 The boy felt that his Lego ship belongs in the attraction devoted to the Titanic.

 Birgisson credits the project with helping him move out of an “Autistic fog.”
 He said that setting the goal and working so hard to complete it changed his life for good.
 Because of all the positive publicity, he feels more comfortable in public and less shy than he did before.